A Comprehensive Undergraduate University

 Living and learning happens day and night at Susquehanna—much of it in and around our residential housing communities.
 Whether you live in a traditional dorm, suite, townhouse or on-campus apartment, you'll find it easy to make yourself at home.
 All feature lounges, kitchenettes and study areas, in addition to student rooms.
 They're equipped with Wi-Fi and cable and are within a 10-minute walk of our academic buildings.
 SU is a residential campus with housing guaranteed for all four years.
 All non-commuter students live on campus.

 You will experience our deep-rooted commitment to the intellectual, personal and professional growth of every student on Susquehanna’s residential campus.
-Outside the classroom you can choose from more than 150 student organizations and co-curricular activities, service learning, student leadership and 23 NCAA Division III sports.
+Outside the classroom you can choose from 160 student organizations and co-curricular activities, service learning, student leadership and 23 NCAA Division III sports.
 Go River Hawks!
 You will gain valuable leadership, social and interpersonal skills in our inclusive and diverse community ... and make memories to last a lifetime.

 Please visit the Susquehanna University Admission website for additional information.